North Bridge won't re-open until 2025 due to 'previously concealed issues'

-Drivers and pedestrians have been dealing with partial closures of the busy city centre bridge since 2018, when essential repair and replacement works to its concrete deck commenced.
+Drivers and pedestrians have been dealing with partial closures of the busy city centre bridge since 2018, when essential repair and replacement works to its concrete deck started.

-The original full re-opening date for North Bridge was set for 2020, however, there have been several delays to the project.
+The original full re-opening date for North Bridge was set for 2020, but there have been several delays to the project.

-Today, an official document has been unveiled, revealing the new completion date as June 18, 2025.
-However, a Council spokesperson said that the 120-year-old bridge will remain open for traffic and pedestrians throughout.
+An official document published on Thursday revealed the new completion date would be June 18, 2025.
+However, an Edinburgh City Council spokesperson said the 120-year-old bridge would remain open for traffic and pedestrians throughout.

 Most Popular